Our Life Plan Program focuses on long term support for those working AND in college, university or trade school!

 Resources

-If you do not qualify for our Life Plan or Food Pantry, we keep a resource list in the office of agencies that assist with different needs.
-We are starting to partner with Unite Us who can help with resources that we may not be able to help with.
-We will be glad to assist you by sharing this resource and many more to help you meet your needs.
+If you do not qualify for our Life Plan, Bridge Program or Food Pantry, we keep a resource list in the office of agencies that assist with different needs.
+We will be glad to assist you by sharing our resource to help meet your needs.
 Please fill out intake form below:

 First step to getting assistance is filling out the Intake Form listed below.